 Teaching Kindness in the Classroom

-This kindness unit includes so many ideas for you to teach kids to be bucket fillers.
+Finally, this kindness unit includes so many ideas for you to teach kids to be bucket fillers.
 It includes ideas for positive reinforcement, fun activities for the whole class, materials for creating a bucket filling display, as well as lessons you can use.

 It’s important to teach your students more than the basic subjects.
 You need to teach them about love and kindness, helping them become better people.
 Teaching them to be bucket fillers is a life lesson they will cherish forever.